docker/docs/docker-for-mac/apple-m1.md

 ## Feedback

-Thank you for trying out the Docker Desktop for Apple M1 tech preview.
+Thank you for trying out the Docker Desktop for Apple Silicon tech preview.
 Your feedback is important to us.
-Let us know your feedback by creating an issue in the [Docker Desktop for Mac GitHub](https://github.com/docker/for-mac/issues){: target="blank" rel="noopener" class=“”} repository.
+Let us know your feedback by creating an issue in the [Docker Desktop for Mac GitHub](https://github.com/docker/for-mac/issues)repository.

-We also recommend that you join the [Docker Community Slack](https://www.docker.com/docker-community){: target="blank" rel="noopener" class=“”} and ask questions in **#docker-desktop-mac** channel.
+We also recommend that you join the [Docker Community Slack](https://www.docker.com/docker-community) and ask questions in **#docker-desktop-mac** channel.

-For more information about the tech preview, see our blog post [Download and Try the Tech Preview of Docker Desktop for M1](https://www.docker.com/blog/download-and-try-the-tech-preview-of-docker-desktop-for-m1/){: target="blank" rel="noopener" class=“”}.
+For more information about the tech preview, see our blog post [Download and Try the Tech Preview of Docker Desktop for M1](https://www.docker.com/blog/download-and-try-the-tech-preview-of-docker-desktop-for-m1/).